sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tabs.md

 Selection durability depends on what the tabs mean:

-- put a shareable operational view in a URL query parameter;
+- bind a same-page operational view to a URL query parameter such as `?tab=activity`;
+- use route links for settings pages where each section already has its own URL;
 - keep browser history meaningful when Back should restore an earlier view;
 - use Durable UI storage for a local editor preference that should survive reloads but should not be shared;
 - keep disposable result tabs in local component state.

 Tabs never writes local storage, cookies, the URL, or server state.
 Bind it to the application's chosen source of truth.
-Preserve unrelated query parameters, respond to Back/Forward changes, and let Tabs report a valid fallback when restored state names a tab that no longer exists.
+For query-backed panels, preserve unrelated query parameters, push a history entry when a tab change should be reversible with Back, listen for Back/Forward changes, and let Tabs report a valid fallback when restored state names a tab that no longer exists.

 ## Accessible behavior